almost 6 years ago - Natalia_GGG - Direct link

 Game-wise, I’ve started doing some work on the next league; but nothing major at this stage.
 For Path of Building, there’s a few major features that are in the works, including support for Cast on Critical Strike, as well as full gem tooltips; the former is likely to be incorporated into the next major update, 1.5, which also will include some big improvements to skill configuration.

-over 5 years ago - Natalia_GGG - Direct link
+almost 6 years ago - Natalia_GGG - Direct link

 We recently hired a new Narrative Designer, Matt, who helped work on our recent lore-heavy expansion, Betrayal!
 We took a moment to get some insights about Matt's role and his working life.